Tay-Nery/Tay-Nery/README.md

 ##### Hey world, I'm Tay!
-I'm a Computer Information Systems student.
-I recently (August 2021) entered the IT field and so far I'm loving it.
+I'm an Information System student.
+I entered the IT field in August 2021 and so far I'm loving it.
 ##### I hope being able soon to use my personal skills in this new journey and learn as much as I can.